anushkarao5/SuperconductorRegressionAnalysis/README.md

     }
 }
 ```
 Using a for loop with GridSearch, we save the best estimators for each model type in the best estimator list.
 We then compare the best estimators for each of the models.

-These were the results for our models when we used all 81 features:
+### Using All Features

 <p align="center">
   <img src="Images/RMSE_all_features.png" alt="Image Alt Text" width="600px" height="auto">